SAN FRANCISCO WATERFRONT STORM DAMAGE REDUCTION STUDY, CALIFORNIA

 1 Includes $200,000 mandatory Independent External Peer Review at 100 percent Federal expense per WRDA 2007.

 2 The amounts shown are consistent with 3x3.
 At the appropriate time the San Francisco District will be requesting

 an exemption based on the complexity of the study.
 More information can be found below.

-- On January 31, 2019 the team completed the Alternatives Milestone for the feasibility study, which confirmed vertical team support for the plan formulation work done to date (including the development of a focused array of alternatives), and for the path forward to the next milestone, which is the Tentatively Selected Plan.
+On January 31, 2019 the team completed the Alternatives Milestone for the feasibility study, which confirmed vertical team support for the plan formulation work done to date (including the development of an initial array of alternatives), and for the path forward to the next milestone, which is the Tentatively Selected Plan.
 The team has developed a detailed scope, schedule, and budget for the remaining feasibility phase tasks.
-The team has begun the analysis of the focused array of alternatives, and will continue to evaluate, screen, and compare project alternatives over the next year.
-Towards the end of FY20 a final array will be identified, and the team will prepare the integrated feasibility report, which is currently expected to be released for public and agency review in November of 2020.
+The team will determined a future without project condition begin to develop a focused array of alternatives, and will continue to evaluate, screen, and compare project alternatives over the next year to develop a focused array.
+Towards the end of FY20 a final array will be identified for which the team will conduct detail analysis to determine the tentatively selected plan.
+The team will prepare the integrated feasibility report, which is currently expected to be released for public and agency review in December of 2021.

 ISSUES AND OTHER INFORMATON

 The San Francisco District and the Non-Federal Sponsor believe that proceeding with the feasibility study under 3x3 involves many critical risks, and would likely have significant adverse outcomes including poor plan selection and a loss of public trust.
 The study must sufficiently consider flood risk, seismicity, the impact on utilities, commercial businesses, residents, tourism, and navigation – all across a highly variable and historic urban landscape.
 At the appropriate time, the San Francisco District will be submitting an exemption request to HQUSACE and ASA(CW).